Last updated: Apr 23, 2025

 Understanding Cultural Differences

-The foundation of success in these markets is recognizing and respecting cultural differences.
+The foundation of success in these markets remains recognizing and respecting cultural differences.

 💡According to a 2023 study by McKinsey & Company, 78% of successful international businesses cite cultural understanding as a critical factor in their global expansion.